antonmedv/monkberry/README.md

 Monkberry has support for both browserify via [monkberrify](https://github.com/monkberry/monkberrify) and for webpack via [monkberry-loader](https://github.com/monkberry/monkberry-loader).

-But you can also use it like CLI tool.
+Monkberry can be used like CLI tool.
 Install Monkberry globally:

 ```
 npm install monkberry -g
 ```

-And compile your all your templates into single JavaScript file with next command:
+To compile all templates into single JavaScript file with source map run next command:

 ```
 monkberry --source-map --output template.js templates/*.html